gala377/zig_ecs_test/notes.md

 ## What next

+- fix holding hashes as strings: lua supports 64 bit integers and will use them if the value fits in them so our hashes can stay as raw integers which will speed up iteration.

 - Creating components/entities at runtime - maybe something like command from bevy? [#Commands]
 - Adding and removing components [[#Reallocating archetypes]]
 - creating components/entities in lua [[#Exposing constructors to lua]]